A common technique in modern big data serving applications is to map unstructured data - say, text or images -

 and their output tensor dimensionality.

-The transformer-model specifies the embedding model in ONNX.
+The transformer-model specifies the embedding model in ONNX format.

 See exporting models to ONNX,